echopen/echopen_prototyping/references/sigproc/new_IMGQ_metrics.md

 Data image processing consists in using the values of the pixels from one or different images to calculate the value of certain parameters.
 It can be used to calculate the Mean Square Error between two images or the BNR for axample.
 It can also be used to analyse the images obtained from the scanning of different phantoms.

 ### Tissue mimicking phantoms {{ "sigproc:joy_automated_2014" | cite }}
 A tissue mimicking phantom is an object designed to test the ability of ultrasound scanners to detect particular objects.
 It is composed of materials that can reproduce the acoustic properties of human tissues.
 Tissue mimicking phantoms are interesting as we know their geometry.
-There are some areas in the object where the properties of the materials are slightly different, and the operator can test whether the limits of those areas are detected or not (contrast resolution).
-The spatial resolution can be measured by placing a series of two points that can be detected by the scanner close to each other, but at different distances from each other.
-Then you just have to take a look on the screen to see which points are still distinguishable from their counterpart.
-You can also compare the values of the neighbouring pixels.
-By the way, certain types of tissue mimicking phantoms could also be used to evaluate the senitivity.
+There is a page dedicated to tissue mimicking phantoms int the Gitbook , just click [here](/references/sigproc/phantoms.md) to jump to it.

 ## What we could do at echOpen